raspberrypilearning/flower-generator/en/step_4.md

 + Clear the stage and click the green flag.
 Nothing will happen.
 That's because you have defined what the `draw flower` block should do, but not said when to do it.

-+ Add the following code to clear the stage and then draw a flower when the green flag is clicked:
++ Add the following code to clear the stage and draw a flower when the green flag is clicked:

 	![screenshot](images/flower-call.png)